claclacla/Recipe-for-a-CQRS-ES-baked-with-Ruby-on-rails-Socket.io-and-Docker/README.md

 # Products api server is used for experimentation with ruby on rails.
 # Build it with the ruby-on-rails-experimental image
-sudo docker build --build-arg MICROSERVICE_COMPONENT=products -f docker/dev/ruby-on-rails-exp/Dockerfile . -t claclacla/products-api-server
+sudo docker build -f docker/dev/api-server/Dockerfile . -t claclacla/api-server

 # Change the directory to the docker development
 cd docker/dev